 - 11. You feel unworthy of a trusting, happy relationship.

 Do I have trust issues?

 This is a valuable question to ask yourself if you want relationships that are authentic, emotionally intimate, and secure.
 And who doesn’t want these kinds of relationships?

-But if your past relationships have poisoned you so much that you think, “I can't trust anyone,” you likely do have a real problem feeling secure with others.
+But if your past relationships have poisoned you so much that you think, “I can’t trust anyone,” then you likely have a real problem feeling secure with others.

 When you don’t have it, you find that you . . .

 - Have a difficult time opening up to others

 - Have negative, repetitive thoughts about others and their motives

 - Lose friendships and romantic partners because you’re shut down